OlaShabalina/aws-data-analytics-workshop/steps/step4-quicksight/README.md

 Once your dataset is imported and loaded, it's time to explore and visualise your data!

-> 💡 Think of this like creating your own mini IMDb analytics dashboard.

 ### Suggested Visuals to Try

 Here are a few ideas for charts and insights you can build: